YTLitePlus/YTLitePlus/README.md

 21. **LowContrastMode**: Makes the YouTube Interface Low Contrast as possible to make it easier on the eyes.

+22. **YTNoSuggestedVideo**: Removes the suggested video popup when finishing a video.

 # AltStore

 <a href="https://tinyurl.com/YTLiteAltstore"><img src="https://balackburn.github.io/Apollo/images/UI/image_1.webp" width="200"></a>